trunghjieu2506/tp/docs/UserGuide.md

 Added: Fine-Dining - USD 200.00 on 2025-04-06 [Category: Food]
 ```

+This feature allows budget to be modified when expenses are added, modified, or deleted.

 **Note**: Calculation of available budget left after expense is added only works for existing budget.
 It does not account for new budget set after the expenses are already recorded.

 ---